 Ivo was born in Germany and raised in New Zealand.
 He has lived in the Franklin district for some 20 years.
 A trade qualified graphic artist and competent builder for almost all of his working life, when an opportunity arose to work in the monumental industry and create headstones, he took the chance and finds it to be a very personally rewarding career.
 He is able to utilize his design and construction skills in the same project to create unique memorials.
 In spare time he enjoys growing competition giant pumpkins, building waterwheels, ponds and other interesting and odd lifestyle block gismos.
 His whole life has been about making unique things, and working for Grahams has allowed him to create unique things for others.

 Deb lives in rural Tuakau with her partner Zeljko, son Toby, and two dogs, Biscuit and Jessie.
 She has lived in the Waikato for most of her life, but spent many years on Waiheke Island and in South Auckland.
 Her academic training is in Theology, studying and teaching at Auckland University for several years.
 In recent years she has worked in Franklin breeding bumblebees for the agricultural sector, before joining the team at Grahams.
 Deb regards her role as a funeral director and embalmer as a privilege, and is proud to be helping families farewell their loved ones.
-2019 sees her completing her NZ Diploma in Embalming.
+In 2019 Deb completed her NZ Diploma in Embalming with A grade results.

 Terry has been working at Grahams since 2015 and works as our Monumental Installer, embalmer and general handyman.
 He moved to New Zealand in 2007 from London, England and has a background in Bricklaying which he had been doing since he was 19.
 Terry has a degree in Environmental Science and has been Dive Instructor.
 He has two daughters, one which joined him in New Zealand 5 years ago and has 3 grandchildren.
 In his spare time, he enjoys renovating his old villa.